Frequently Asked Questions (FAQs)

 This decision is up to you!

 If you don’t communicate any preference to our Examinations Office, the modules with the best grades will be used by default to be counted for your degree and to calculate your final Master’s grade.
 The remaining modules will not be listed in your Master’s degree certificate, but in your transcript of records in the section “Additional achievements”.
+You can even move the modules which are marked as mandatory in your catalog to the section “Additional achievements” if desired.

 Achievements from previous studies and studies abroad can only be accredited towards the Medical Engineering program if the have been evaluated positively by your accreditation officer for Medical Engineering.